boleque/postgres-for-admin-and-dev/pg_locks.md

 otus=*# UPDATE accounts SET amount = amount + 100.00 WHERE acc_no = 1;
 UPDATE 1
--- транзакция теперь удерживает блокировку таблицы, собственный номер транзакции 743 otus=*# SELECT * FROM locks_v WHERE pid = 16633;
+-- transaction now holds a lock on the table, own number transaction 743 otus=*# SELECT * FROM locks_v WHERE pid = 16633;
   pid  |   locktype    |  lockid  |       mode       | granted
 -------+---------------+----------+------------------+---------